SvelteKit on Vercel

 See our Functions comparison table to better understand which runtime you should choose.

 Choosing a region allows you to reduce latency for requests to Serverless and Edge routes.
-If you choose a Function region geographically near dependencies, or nearest to your visitor, you can reduce your Functions' overall latency.
+If you choose a Function region geographically near dependencies, or nearest to your visitor, you can reduce your Functions' latency.

 By default, your Serverless Functions will be deployed in Washington, D.C., USA, or iad1.
 Adding a region ID to the regions array will deploy your Serverless Functions there.
 See our Serverless Function regions docs to learn how to override this settings.
 Only Enterprise customers can deploy Serverless Functions to multiple regions.

-Edge Functions are deployed globally, and will invoke in the region nearest to each visitor by default.
+Edge Functions get deployed globally, and will invoke in the region nearest to each visitor by default.
 If your Edge Functions depend on data sources far from the user, this can add latency to the request.

 Adding a valid region ID to your regions array will cause your Edge Function to always invoke in the specified region, preventing them from triggering far away from their dependencies.
 Support for multiple edge regions is in progress.